 Town Centre Update

-East Devon District Council’s Strategic Planning Committee will meet again on 15th December 2020 to discuss a revised proposal regarding the town centre.
-This is a very important meeting for Cranbrook.
-Over 80% of residents want to see delivery of a town centre sooner rather than later or not at all and therefore you may wish to show your support by writing to the Committee.
-Attached are the contact details and a suggested letter of support should you wish to write.
+East Devon District Council’s Strategic Planning Committee will met on 15th December 2020 to discuss a revised proposal regarding the town centre.
+This was a very important meeting for Cranbrook.
+Over 80% of residents wanted to see delivery of a town centre sooner rather than later or not at all.

 please revisit http://cranbrooktowncentre.com/ as this page now has the updated proposals from the consortium of developers.